smatsushima1/documentation/vba.md

 ' adjust below dimensions accordingly:
-' sheet_num = specific sheet number, not sheet name, where checkboxes are desired ' sheet_num_range = range within the sheet number to insert the checkboxes ' col_offset = column offset where linked cell will be in reference to checkbox cell '             (ie 1 is right 1, -1 is left 1)
+' sheet_num = specific sheet number, not sheet name, where checkboxes are desired ' sheet_num_range = range within the sheet number to insert the checkboxes ' col_offset = column where linked cell will be in reference to checkbox cell '             (ie 1 is right 1, -1 is left 1)
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''